nasa/Common-Metadata-Repository/ingest-app/api_docs.md

 #### <a name="validate-umm-c-header"></a> Cmr-Validate-Umm-C Header

-If this header is set to true, it's equivalent to turning both of the following config parameters on:
- return-umm-json-validation-errors: UMM-JSON validation errors should be returned for collections.
- return-umm-spec-validation-errors: UMM Spec validation errors should be returned for collections.
+If this header is set to true, collection metadata is validated against the UMM-C JSON schema.
+It also uses the UMM-C Specification for parsing the metadata and checking business rules.
+This is temporary header for testing.
+Eventually the CMR will enforce this validation by default.

 #### <a name="user-id"></a> User-Id Header